axmolengine/axmol/docs/CODING_STYLE.md

 ## Use of constexpr

-In C++11, use `constexpr` to define true constants or to ensure constant initialization.
+Use `constexpr` to define true constants or to ensure constant initialization.

 **Definition:** Some variables can be declared `constexpr` to indicate the variables are true constants, i.e. fixed at compilation/link time.
 Some functions and constructors can be declared constexpr which enables them to be used in defining a constexpr variable.